Shirley drain

 The Shirley wound drain or sump drain is a suction drain with an intake tube that provides air to the bottom of the main tube.
 This allows a continuous flow of suction so that the tube doesn't get blocked.
 The Shirley drain is a double-lumen drainage tube intended to aspirate efficiently the contents of a fresh surgical wound.
 It removes the blood oozing from the walls of the wound cavity before it clots.

-History

-The Shirley drain was invented in 1957 by surgeon and inventor Dr. Harold W. Andersen.
+Modern variations of the Shirley drain continue to be used in hospitals, incorporating flexible medical-grade materials and adjustable suction settings to improve patient comfort and efficiency.